WWE ‘SummerSlam’ Results: Becky Lynch Shocks Fans, More Blood Is Spilled With AJ Styles Vs. Samoa Joe

 SummerSlam is airing live on pay-per-view and the WWE Network.
 Thus far, WWE SummerSlam has done a great job with providing fans with plenty of action and a couple of surprises.
 As the Inquisitr reported, Terry Crews opened SummerSlam with a stunning introduction, Seth Rollins beat Dolph Ziggler to become a two-time WWE Intercontinental champion, and Braun Strowman swiftly squashed Kevin Owens.

 The WWE had another surprise in store for their fans, as Becky Lynch seemingly turned heel.
 Lynch and Charlotte Flair challenged Carmella for the WWE SmackDown Women’s Championship in a triple threat match.
-Minus a couple of obviously choreographed spots in the beginning, the three WWE superstars put on a great bout, and Carmella seemingly improves in every match she’s in.
-After the trio went back and forth a bit, a clever spot would occur that would foreshadow Lynch’s turn; Carmella slapped “The Lass Kicker” in the back of the head, and then the champion quickly played possum, leaving Lynch to believe that it was Charlotte Flair who disrespectfully slapped her.
+Minus a couple of obviously choreographed spots in the beginning, the three WWE superstars put on a great match, and Carmella seemingly improves in every match she’s in.
+After the trio went back and forth a bit, a clever spot would occur that would foreshadow Lynch’s turn; Carmella slapped “The Lass Kicker” in the back of the head, and then the champion quickly played opossum, leaving Lynch to believe that it was Charlotte Flair who disrespectfully slapped her.

 After that clever spot, all three WWE superstars went after each other equally, rather than the two faces focusing on the heel, which is the usual formula for these types of triple threat matches.
 The crowd was really into this one, and the trio of WWE superstars worked really well together.
 For the finish, “The Lass Kicker” had the champion locked in the dis-arm-her, but then Charlotte Flair hit Lynch with the natural selection to get the three-count and the championship.